Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

-where $\lambda$ is the growing size, which is taken to be the sum of the radius of the node and the radius of the edge.
-Then, the four rays shown in Figure~\ref{fig:detail_exp_obs} can be easily derived
+where $\lambda$ is the growing size that needs to consider the physical sizes of the mechanical components. $\lambda$ is usually set to be slightly larger than the sum of the radius of the node and the radius of the edge.
+Then, the four rays shown in Fig.~\ref{fig:detail_exp_obs} can be derived as